evans-osinaike/evans-osinaike/README.md

 - 👋 Hi, I’m @evans-osinaike
-- 👀 I’m interested in Artificial Intelligence and Machine Learning.
+- 👀 I’m interested in Artificial Intelligence and Machine Learning and a lot of robotics (at least in my head).
 - 🌱 I’m currently learning Python for AI, ML and Data Science
 - 💞️ I’m looking to collaborate on projects that solve social issues, or Afro-Centric Problems
 - 📫 You can reach me via the.evans.osinaike@gmail.com or +2348028650630